ameycu/Network-Projects/Web Crawler/README.md

 <H1>Web Crawler</H1>

 **The goal of this project:**

-Implement a web crawler that gathers data from a fake social networking website and collect 5 secret flags that have been hidden on it
+<br>Implement a web crawler that gathers data from a fake social networking website and collect 5 secret flags that have been hidden on it

 **Approach:**